Clinical Pharmacology for Lorbrena

 Effect of Food

-Administration of LORBRENA with a high fat, high calorie meal (approximately 1000 calories with 150 calories from protein, 250 calories from carbohydrate, and 500 to 600 calories from fat) had no clinically meaningful effect on lorlatinib pharmacokinetics.
+There was no clinically significant effect on lorlatinib pharmacokinetics following administration of LORBRENA with a high fat, high calorie meal (approximately 1000 calories with 150 calories from protein, 250 calories from carbohydrate, and 500 to 600 calories from fat).

 Distribution

-In vitro, lorlatinib was 66% bound to plasma proteins at a concentration of 2.4 μM.
-The blood-to-plasma ratio was 0.99.
-The mean (CV%) steady state volume of distribution (Vss) was 305 L (28%) following a single intravenous dose.
+Lorlatinib was 66% bound to plasma proteins at a concentration of 2.4 μM.
+The blood-to-plasma ratio was 0.99, in vitro.
+The mean (CV%) steady-state volume of distribution (Vss) was 305 L (28%) following a single intravenous dose.

 Elimination